Description

 Ages: 14+ (This course is taught at the high school level.)

-The class will meet weekly over Zoom on Mondays, from 2:30 PM – 3:30 PM Central Standard Time starting the week of August 18th.
+The class will meet weekly over Zoom on Mondays, from 2:30 PM – 3:30 PM Central Standard Time starting the week of August 11th.
+See the schedule below.

 The format will be discussion-based with short lectures focused on historical context.
-Diagnosing particular literary elements through plot, character, and point of view is an essential aspect of this class.
-Students will leave the class with a well rounded view of literature, a solid foundation in writing, and a love of books.
 The course can be used alongside Dave Raymond’s Modernity course but is also structured to stand alone.

 List of Readings